Monitoring MAGS

 Monitoring MAGS remotely using the web interface

 On its home page, MAGS provides an overview of all defined MAGS backup definitions and their current and previous status information.
 In the example (see below), MAGS #1 is currently running a backup.
-The green part of the spectrum symbolizes the percentage of jobs already finished successfully (SPECTRUM PROTECT returned from these directories with a return code of zero), the jobs currently running (blue), jobs still waiting (grey) and, if any, jobs failed or finished with a SPECTRUM PROTECT return code other than zero (orange).
+The green part of the spectrum symbolizes the percentage of jobs already finished successfully (STORAGE PROTECT returned from these directories with a return code of zero), the jobs currently running (blue), jobs still waiting (grey) and, if any, jobs failed or finished with a STORAGE PROTECT return code other than zero (orange).

 Click on the job name (in this case: “MAGS #1”) for a more detailed view of the status: